 Unfortunately, there are dozens of employee deaths due to forklifts or powered machines every year, and hundreds of injuries.
 Don’t be a statistic!

 There are a lot of accessories that can make working on a forklift much safer.
 Here are five you need to use every day.
+You can find more information at telehandlers for sale qld.

 Photo by Michael Kauer